-An age-reading workshop took place in Hirtshals in Denmark in June 2005.
-Guidelines for ageing blue whiting are outlined in this report, and all of the workshop participants agreed to follow these guidelines.
+An age reading workshop took place in Hirtshals in Denmark in June 2005.
+Guidelines for ageing blue whiting are outlined in this report and all of the workshop participants agreed to follow these guidelines.
 The workshop found that overall there was a high level of agreement between age readers.
-The two main reasons for disagreement between age readers were, first the position of the first ring when the Bowers ring is clear and second true rings not counted by less experienced readers. along the second star field of the first second star with the
+The two main reasons for disagreement between age readers were, first the position of the first ring when the Bowers ring is clear and second true rings not counted by less experienced readers.
 Younger fish achieved better precision than older fish.
 This illustrates the problems associated with ageing older fish and is a common problem among many fish species (Worsøe Clausen et al., 2005).

 An otolith exchange was carried out in 2009/2010 for a workshop in 2011.
-Agereading problems of 1 and 2 group blue whiting became evident during the 2011 May survey where small blue whiting were aged as 1, 2 or a combination of one and two years, pending on which country read the otoliths.
+Age reading problems of 1 and 2 group blue whiting became evident during the 2011 May survey where small blue whiting was aged as 1, 2 or a combination of one and two years, pending on which country read the otoliths.
 This clearly demonstrates the need to calibrate the age readings by each institute participating in the surveys.

-The quality of age readings of blue whiting was evaluated at a workshop (WKARBLUE) on age reading of blue whiting which took place in Bergen, Norway, from 10-14 June 2013 chaired by Jane Amtoft Godiksen and Manolo Meixide.
+The quality of age readings of blue whiting was evaluated at a workshop (WKARBLUE) on age reading of blue whiting which took place in Bergen, Norway, in 2013 (ICES, 2013).
 Blue whiting otoliths have proven to be quite difficult to age, and though guidelines have been constructed, the experience of the reader determines the interpretation of the otolith structure.
 This strongly indicates that biased readings might have been present in many cases for the historical data used in the assessment, even for experienced age readers.
 It was therefore recommended to have regular exchanges and workshops in order to improve the agreement between readers.
-WKARBLUE recommended a new workshop in 2017, and the survey group recommended that the age readers look closer into a discrepancy problem for ages 1-3 in the 2014 blue whiting age-reading material.
+WKARBLUE recommended a new workshop in 2017, and the survey group recommended that the age readers look closer into a discrepancy problem for ages 1-3 in the 2014 blue whiting age reading material.